aroberge/friendly-traceback-docs/docs/source/tracebacks_syntax_markdown.md

 Indenting your code means to have block of codes aligned vertically by inserting either spaces or tab characters at the beginning of lines.
 Python's recommendation is to always use spaces to indent your code.

-Python could not understand the code in the file 'TESTS:\syntax\raise_tab_error.py' beyond the location indicated below by --> and ^.
+Python could not understand the code in the file 'TESTS:\syntax\raise_tab_error.py' beyond the location indicated by --> and ^.

 ```python